AgilityDigital/gcs-file-upload-example/README.md

 In order to make the call you will need to have a service account created and an access key attached to it.
 The key should be in JSON format.
 The key should be generated once and rotated with some frequency.

 Here we are requiring a specific bucket and object path when you upload the file.
-The bucket name will be provided to you during oboarding but for this doc we will use `{BUCKET_NAME}` and the object path is `/offline/conversions/{DATE}/{FILENAME}`.
+The bucket name will be provided to you during onboarding but for this doc we will use `{BUCKET_NAME}` and the object path is `/offline/conversions/{DATE}/{FILENAME}`.

 ### Payload